orb-lang/pylon/doc/md/load.md

 Run the commands requested\.

+This is becoming a towering edifice of conditionals; some of this setup is necessary, but a lot of it can be moved into the relevant projects\.

+\#Todo
+verbs, and use `argparse` to build their own flag parser for it\.

+For blessed bridge projects, which are part of the standard distribution, we can add a single entry point, passing in the `args` table, so that the runtime logic lives inside the project itself\.

 ```lua
 if rawget(_G, "arg") ~= nil then
    -- shim the arg array to emulate the "lua <scriptname>" calling